DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Tue 4 Oct
 - Review results from Chart Your Data quiz
-- Review findings from Build 2
-- Assign Build 3: Create preliminary charts in preparation for next meeting with CLJ partners, due by end of Thursday 6 Oct, worth 5 points.
+- Assign Build 2+3: Find Meaningful Comparisons and Create Preliminary Charts in preparation for next meeting with CLJ partners, due **Friday 7 Oct by 12 noon**, worth 5 points.

 ### Thu 6 Oct
-- Workshop time for Build 3
+- Workshop time in class for Build 2+3, **Friday 7 Oct by 12 noon**.
 - Feedback from instructor and TA.

 ### Tue 11 Oct